appbaseio/Docs/content/docs/hosting/clusters.md

 sidebar: 'docs'
 ---

-[ReactiveSearch's cloud service](https://www.reactivesearch.io/pricing) provides a fully hosted Elasticsearch + ReactiveSearch experience in over 16+ global regions.
-It's the easiest way to get started with ReactiveSearch.
-The cloud service comes with the following benefits over a [bring your cluster](/docs/hosting/byoc/) option:
+> The ReactiveSearch hosted cloud service (Clusters) is no longer available.
+ReactiveSearch is now available in **Open Source mode** as a Docker-based deployment.

+Please refer to the [Open Source Deployment guide](/docs/hosting/open-source/) to get started running ReactiveSearch alongside your own Elasticsearch or OpenSearch cluster.

   - **A zero config app search experience**: With the cloud service, appbase.io deploys both Elasticsearch and appbase.io services in a performance-optimized fashion,
   - **16+ available regions**: Deploy your cluster in one of 16+ global regions on GCP or AWS,